M-A-S1/Real-Time-Human-Detection-and-Tracking-Using-Jetson-Nano/README.md

 ---

-## 🎥 MOT with YOLOv4-tiny running on Jetson Nano DEMO
+## 🎥 FastMOT with YOLOv4-tiny running on Jetson Nano DEMO
 The following demo shows the final results of MOT with YOLOv4-tiny running on Jetson Nano

 ![Final Testing Video](output/motwithyolov4tiny_on_jetson.gif)